balab2020/learn-programming/Function.md

+# How to define function

-# Sum of 2 Numbers
+> Sum of 2 Numbers

 Function which accepts two numbers as arguments and return the sum.
 ```